-During the year ended 30 June 2023, the remuneration structure offered by the Company to management and staff comprised of a fixed salary cash component and non-cash benefits.
+During the year ended 30 June 2024, the remuneration structure offered by the Company to management and staff comprised of a fixed salary cash component and non-cash benefits.
 The Company also paid bonus in the form of cash to reward outstanding employee performance during the year.

-Information on the aggregate remuneration to Senior Management and other staff whose actions had a material impact on the Company's risk profile as of 30 June 2023 and 2022, is provided in the following tables.
+Information on the aggregate remuneration to Senior Management and other staff whose actions had a material impact on the Company's risk profile as of 30 June 2024, is provided in the following table: